-The LTC®3882-1/LTC3882-2 is a dual, PolyPhase DC/DC synchronous step-down switching regulator controller with PMBus compliant serial interface.
+The LTC®3882 is a dual, PolyPhase DC/DC synchronous step-down switching regulator controller with PMBus compliant serial interface.
 It uses a constant frequency, leading-edge modulation, voltage mode architecture for excellent transient response and output regulation.
-Each PWM channel can produce output voltages from 0.1V to 5.25V using a wide range of 3.3V compatible power stages, including power blocks, DrMOS or discrete FET drivers.
-Up to four LTC3882-1 devices can operate in parallel for 2-, 3-, 4-, 6- or 8-phase operation.
+Each PWM channel can produce output voltages from 0.5V to 5.25V using a wide range of 3.3V compatible power stages, including power blocks, DrMOS or discrete FET drivers.
+Up to four LTC3882s can operate in parallel for 2-, 3-, 4-, 6- or 8-phase operation.

-System configuration and monitoring is supported by the LTpowerPlayTM software tool.
-The LTC3882-1/LTC3882-2 serial interface can read back input voltage, output voltage and current, temperature and fault status.
-Most operating parameters can be set via the digital interface or stored in internal EEPROM for use at power up.
-Switching frequency and phase, output voltage and device address can also be set using external configuration resistors.
+LTC3882 system configuration and monitoring is supported by the LTpowerPlay® software tool.
+The device's serial interface can be used to read back input voltage, output voltage and current, temperature and fault status.
+A wide range of operating parameters can be set via the digital interface or stored in internal EEPROM for use at power up.
+Switching frequency and phase, output voltage and device address can also be programmed using external configuration resistors.